 - Ctrl + T open a new tab in the same window.
 When many tabs are opened in a window use Ctrl +1 to move to the first tab and Ctrl + 9 to move to the last tab.
 Ctrl + 2 to Ctrl + 8 will move to the corresponding tabs in the browser.

-- Left click on a tab to view more options like pinning or duplicating a tab.
+- Right click on a tab to view more options like pinning or duplicating a tab.

-- Pinning a tab will move it to the left corner with only the favicon is displayed.
-This will be useful especially when you opened many tabs sliding across single window.
+- Pinning a tab will move it to the left corner and Chrome will only display the favicon of the website without any title.
+This will be useful especially when you work with lots of open tabs in a single browser window.

-- Center click on any link to open the page in a new tab.
+- If your mouse has a middle button, use the center click on any link to open the page in a new tab.
 This will work for all the links including drop-down menus.

 - Use Ctrl + Left click to open a link in a new tab and Shift + Left click to open a link in a new window.